 Watch the calendar:

-- January & April – post-ōsōji clear-outs; best chance for “new old stock.”
+- January and April: post-ōsōji clear-outs is your best chance to find “new old stock.”

-- Late August – students sell collections before moving; prices dip on handheld titles.
+- Late August: students sell collections before moving, and prices dip on handheld titles in particular.

 3. Tokyo Treasure Troves

-Tokyo is still the end-game zone for retro hunters, and Akihabara is its final boss.
+Tokyo is still the last word and the last level for retro hunters, and Akihabara is its final boss.

-Three stacked floors feel like a playable museum.
-Third: Famicom-GameCube software.
-Fourth: wall-to-wall hardware.
-Fifth: candy cabs where you can combo Metal Slug while eating dagashi snacks.
-Expect premium pricing but near-mint condition.
+The three stacked floors here feel like a playable museum.
+Its retro collection covers everything from Famicom to GameCube software, and it is also home to Fourth: wall-to-wall hardware.
+For a real nostalgia trip, it hascandy cabs where you can combo Metal Slug while eating dagashi snacks.
+Expect premium pricing, but near-mint condition.

-Eight floors of otaku overload; the retro-game section hides sealed oddities like the gold Zelda Disk Card.
+Eight floors of otaku overload; the retro-game section hides sealed rarities and oddities, like the gold Zelda Disk Card.
 Stock comes from serious collectors, so haggle politely.

 Budget warrior?
 Head to the bright-yellow “Junk” shelves.
 A scratched Dreamcast for ¥2,000 often springs to life after a lens clean.
-Loose Game Boy carts can be ¥100.
+Loose Game Boy carts can be as little as ¥100.

 4. Regional Rarities